 I’ve actually got 2 of these keyboards.
 Here’s a picture of one that I tried for the day and haven’t continued to use.

 At a glance they look fine, the font isn’t gamer-y nor is it over the top.
-It’s over time that keycaps start to show their true colours.
-Unfortunately that isn’t much time.
+It’s overtime that keycaps start to show their true colors.
+Unfortunately, that isn’t much time.

 The profile of the keycaps are OEM.